V'Zot HaBerachah: The haftarah in classical Rabbinic interpretation

-The Rabbis taught in a Baraita that four things require constant application of energy: (1) Torah study, (2) good deeds, (3) prayer, and (4) one's worldly occupation.
-In support of the first two, the Baraita cited God's injunction in "Only be strong and very courageous to observe to do according to all the law that My servant Moses enjoined upon you."
+The Rabbis taught in a baraita that four things require constant application of energy: (1) Torah study, (2) good deeds, (3) prayer, and (4) one's worldly occupation.
+In support of the first two, the baraita cited God's injunction in Joshua 1:7: "Only be strong and very courageous to observe to do according to all the law that My servant Moses enjoined upon you."
 The Rabbis deduced that one must "be strong" in Torah and "be courageous" in good deeds.
-In support of the need for strength in prayer, the Rabbis cited "Wait for the Lord, be strong and let your heart take courage, yea, wait for the Lord."
-And in support of the need for strength in work, the Rabbis cited "Be of good courage, and let us prove strong for our people."
+In support of the need for strength in prayer, the Rabbis cited Psalm 27:14: "Wait for the Lord, be strong and let your heart take courage, yea, wait for the Lord."
+And in support of the need for strength in work, the Rabbis cited 2 Samuel 10:12: "Be of good courage, and let us prove strong for our people."